 - Lavatories: plumbing fixture used in bathrooms.
 Also, know as a washbowl or basin.
 Includes both public and private bathrooms.

 - Greywater (%): untreated wastewater which has not come into contact with toilet waste.
-Greywater is considered not suitable for human consumption, but can be treated and a substitute water source for laundry equipment, toilet flushing, and outdoor irrigation.
+Greywater is considered not suitable for human consumption, but can be treated to be used as a substitute water source for laundry equipment, toilet flushing, and outdoor use (irrigation).

 - Fixtures not included in the Indoor Water Use Tool: